 - 4. Shopkeeper’s privilege

-A citizen’s arrest is when a person who is not a member of law enforcement places a criminal suspect under arrest.
-Typically, the private citizen orders the suspect to freeze and may have to physically restrain the suspect until the police can arrive to take over.1
+A citizen’s arrest is when you place a criminal suspect under arrest even though you are not a law enforcement member.
+Typically, you order the suspect to freeze and may have to physically restrain the suspect until the police can arrive to take over.1

-NRS 171.126 provides three situations where private citizens may place a criminal suspect under arrest:
+NRS 171.126 provides three situations where you may place a criminal suspect under arrest:

-- The suspect committed any crime in the person’s presence (in other words, the person witnessed the suspect breaking the law);
+- The suspect committed any crime in your presence (in other words, you witnessed the suspect breaking the law);

-- The suspect committed a felony crime, even if the person did not witness it; or
+- The suspect committed a felony crime, even if you did not witness it; or

-- A felony has been committed, and the person has reasonable cause to believe the suspect committed it
+- A felony has been committed, and you have reasonable cause to believe the suspect committed it

-In short, the only situation where people may not make citizen’s arrests is if the suspect allegedly committed a misdemeanor or gross misdemeanor outside of the person’s presence.
+In short, the only situation where you may not make citizen’s arrests is if the suspect allegedly committed a misdemeanor or gross misdemeanor outside of your presence.

-Note that warrants are not required for private people to make an arrest in Nevada.
+Note that warrants are not required to make a citizen’s arrest in Nevada.
 Also note that citizen’s arrests may occur at any time, day or night; there are no periods when citizen’s arrests are off-limits.2

-When private people perform a citizen’s arrest on a criminal suspect, they may use no more force than reasonably necessary under the circumstances.
+When you perform a citizen’s arrest on a criminal suspect, you may use no more force than reasonably necessary under the circumstances.

-For example, if a suspect surrenders and does not resist, the private person should not then beat up the suspect; instead, the private person should just remain with the suspect until the police arrive.
+For example, if a suspect surrenders and does not resist, you should not then beat up the suspect; instead, you should just remain with the suspect until the police arrive.

-The only time private people may use deadly force on an arrestee is in lawful self-defense or defense of others.
-So unless the suspect poses a threat of serious bodily injury to anyone, the person doing the arresting has no legal justification to kill the suspect no matter what crime he/she may have committed.3
+The only time you may use deadly force on an arrestee is in lawful self-defense or defense of others.
+So unless the suspect poses a threat of serious bodily injury to anyone, you have no legal justification to kill the suspect no matter what crime they may have committed.3

 Nevada law permits storekeepers to take suspected thieves into custody and detain them on the premises in a reasonable manner and for a reasonable length of time until the police can arrive.
 Some merchants opt to release suspects without calling the authorities as long as the suspects turn over the stolen goods.4